The State of AI Recruiting Software in 20193 min read

 - Step one: Educate yourself.
 Learn the difference between artificial intelligence, machine learning and deep learning.

 - Growing consensus: 72% of executives predict AI will offer considerable business advantages in the near future.

 - One of those advantages?
 Automation of menial tasks involving massive amounts of data.
-Recruiters spend an average of 35 percent of their time sorting resumes and entering data into their applicant tracking system (ATS).
-Letting machines take over frees up all that time to focus on what matters most: the candidate experience.
+Recruiters spend an average of 35 percent of their time sorting resumes and entering data.
+AI can free up time to focus on what matters most: the candidate experience.

 - AI’s capacity to learn and evolve is a real game changer.
 Got 250 resumes to review for a job opening?
 AI-powered recruiting software will analyze the data, learn new words and phrases, and make connections that lead to more efficient and accurate selection of top candidates.
 Over time, your software gets smarter thanks to human feedback.

 Google Hire uses machine learning to spit out a smart list of former job candidates who may be a good match for your current open positions based on location and skills or capabilities required.